 The Alhambra is an ancient palace, fortress, and citadel located in Granada, Spain.
 The eighth-century-old site was named for the reddish walls and towers that surrounded the citadel: al-qal’a al-hamra in Arabic means red fort or castle.
 In 1984, the Alhambra was designated a UNESCO World Heritage Site, after being refined and expanded over centuries.
 This hilltop palace combines fortifications, gardens, churches, and several palaces, notably the Alhambra, and the Generalife, the country estate of the kings of Grenada and Andalusia.
 Both are remarkable examples of Islamic architecture from Spain’s medieval period.

 The Prague Castle (Czech Republic)

 Located in Prague, Czech Republic.
 The castle was founded in the 9th century and became the seat of Czech rulers and later presidents.
 The castle is one of the largest complexes in the world, made up of historical palaces, offices, church and fortification buildings, gardens, and picturesque spots.
 The Czech president now lives in the Prague castle, while most areas are open to tourists who stroll through the palace, buildings, and museums like the Prague Castle picture gallery.
 The castle covers an area of 45 hectares.
-The panoramic view of Prague Castle is one of the most spectacular in the world.
+The panoramic view of Prague castle is one of the most spectacular castles in the world.

 Palace of Versailles (France)